mgchitdev/Tic-Tac-Toe-Leo/README.md

 ## Summary

-We can play a standard game of Tic-Tac-Toe in Leo.
+We can play a standard game of Tic-Tac-Toe game in Leo.

 ⭕ ❕ ⭕ ❕ ❌